-HTTP/QUIC connections are established as described in [QUIC-TRANSPORT].
-During connection establishment, HTTP/QUIC support is indicated by selecting the ALPN token "hq" in the crypto handshake.
+QUIC connections are established as described in [QUIC-TRANSPORT].
+During connection establishment, HTTP/QUIC support is indicated by selecting the ALPN token "hq" in the TLS handshake.
+Support for other application-layer protocols MAY be offered in the same handshake.

 While connection-level options pertaining to the core QUIC protocol are set in the initial crypto handshake, HTTP-specific settings are conveyed in the SETTINGS frame.
-After the QUIC connection is established, a SETTINGS frame (Section 5.2.5) MUST be sent as the initial frame of the HTTP control stream (Stream ID 1, see Section 4).
+After the QUIC connection is established, a SETTINGS frame (Section 4.2.5) MUST be sent by each endpoint as the initial frame of their respective HTTP control stream (Stream ID 2 or 3, see Section 3).
 The server MUST NOT send data on any other stream until the client's SETTINGS frame has been received.

-3.1.
+2.2.1.
 Draft Version Identification